emilwidlund/framer-form/documentation/Scene.md

 - `fov` - Number - Specifies the Field of View.
 Default is 35.
 - `near` - Number - Specifies the camera frustum near plane.
 Default is 0.1.
 - `far` - Number - Specifies the camera frustum far plane.
 Default is 10000.
 - `zoom` - Number - Specifies the camera zoom factor.
+Default is 1.
 - `aspect` - Number - Specifies the camera aspect ratio.
 Default is `scene.width / scene.height`
-- `orbitControls` - Bool - Specifies if camera should orbit around a target
+- `orbitControls` - Bool - Specifies if camera should orbit around a target.
+Default is `false`
 - `nativeCamera` - <a href="https://threejs.org/docs/#api/cameras/PerspectiveCamera">PerspectiveCamera</a> - The native THREE Camera.
 Default is `new THREE.PerspectiveCamera`
 #### If `orbitControls` is enabled
 - `enablePan` - Bool - Enables Camera Touch Panning.
 Default is `false`